Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Setup for the Arthur-Selberg trace formula for GL(n)

-as our family of test functions in the Arthur-Selberg trace formula (as $\mu$ and $\tau$ vary).
-This choice of test function is not arbitrary but is tailored to prove Theorem~\ref{thm:weyl}.
+This choice of test function is tailored to prove Theorem~\ref{thm:weyl}.
 Only unramified spherical (respectively, of $K_{\infty}$-type $\chi_-$) representations with infinitesimal character close to $\mu$ will contribute to the cuspidal part of the trace formula if we use the test function $F^{\mu}_+$ (respectively, $F^\mu_-$).